top of page

 Times vary according to the individual's sensitivity, hydration, density, elasticity, and overall condition of the skin.

-required to perfect the lines or color.
-This visit does not require as much
+Four to six weeks after the initial application, a follow-up visit may be required to perfect the lines or color.
+This visit does not require as much time as the initial procedure.

-Are Permanent Cosmetics truly permanent?
+Are Permanent Cosmetics Truly Permanent?

+A variety of factors influence the longevity of Permanent Cosmetics.
 Ultra-violet exposure from sun or tanning booths, various drugs, excessively dry skin, and smoking are all factors that may affect this.

 Alpha- hydroxy, Retin-A, and glycolic acid must be kept away from treated areas.
 These kinds of substances slough away top layers of the skin and eventually the layer that the pigment has been implanted into.
 Use of these kinds of substances will require additional maintenance in years to come.
 Sunblock on eyebrows, sunglasses for eyeliner, and SPF on lips will greatly prolong the effective life of these procedures.